-The operations of the Charitable Organization depend on both the contribution of time by volunteers and donated materials from various sources.
-The fair value of donated materials and services cannot be reasonably determined and are therefore not reflected in these financial statements.
+The operations of the organization depend on both the contribution of time by volunteers and donated materials from various sources.
+The fair market value of donated materials and services cannot be reasonably determined and is therefore not reflected in these financial statements.